kunalb541/Thesis/README.md

 ## Overview

 This repository implements a **transformer architecture with relative positional encoding** for real-time three-class classification of astronomical time series: distinguishing baseline observations (Flat), simple microlensing events (PSPL), and complex binary microlensing events (Binary).

-**v12.0-beta represents a critical scientific improvement**: After discovering that v11 was "cheating" via positional encoding, we redesigned the architecture to use relative positional encoding.
-This results in more realistic (lower) early-detection performance, but represents genuine learned patterns rather than temporal artifacts.

 Designed for next-generation survey operations (LSST, Roman Space Telescope) requiring sub-second inference on alert streams with robust rejection of non-events.